rlivingsus/misc/AllBooks.md

 ### Lynch, Scott
 GENTLEMEN BASTARD: 1) The Lies of Locke Lamora, 2) Red Seas under Red Skies, 3) The Republic of Theives, 4) The Thorn of Emberlain

+### Maas, Sarah
+A COURT OF THORN AND ROSES: 1)A Court of Thorns and Roses, 2)A Court of Mist and Fury, 3)A Court of Wings and Ruin, 3.1)A Court of Frost and Starlight, 4)A Court of Silver Flames

 ### Martin, George RR
 A SONG OF ICE AND FIRE: ~~1) Game of Thrones, 2) A Clash of Kings, 3) A Storm of Swords,~~ 4) A Feast for Crows, 5) A Dance with Dragons, 6) The Winds of Winter (forthcoming), 7) A Dream of Spring

-### Maas, Sarah
+### Martine, Arkady
-A COURT OF THORN AND ROSES: 1)A Court of Thorns and Roses, 2)A Court of Mist and Fury, 3)A Court of Wings and Ruin, 3.1)A Court of Frost and Starlight, 4)A Court of Silver Flames
+TEIXCALAAN SERIES: 1) A Memory Called Empire; 2) A Desolation Called Peace

+### Martinez, Gama Ray
+DEFENDERS OF LORE SERIES: 1) God of Neverland, 2) Queens of Wonderland

 ### McCaffrey, Anne
 DRAGONRIDERS OF PERN Harper Hall Trilogy: ~~(4)Dragonsong, (5)Dragonsinger, (6)Dragondrums~~